mihcaelcaplan/mihcaelcaplan.github.io/_posts/2020-10-31-euc-project-dispatch-1.0.md

 ## physical -> digital -> physical -> digital -> physical -> di...

 I'm not a mechanical engineer and I don't have that much CAD experience.
-I learned Autodesk Inventor at a rudimentary level in high school and I forced myself to learn the Fusion 360 in college with hopes of using the CNC lathe/mill in the student machine shop, but alas I never found time before I graduated.
+I learned Autodesk Inventor at a rudimentary level in high school and I forced myself to learn Fusion 360 in college with hopes of using the CNC lathe/mill in the student machine shop, but alas I never found time before I graduated.

 Luckily, I begged the managers at the student makerspace where I worked to name me "Monitor of the Month" during my senior year, so that I would recieve a pair of dial calipers that I coveted.
 You can see them below, as I started to take some measurements for the model I was trying to make.